 It takes time and effort to build a successful business.
 But after making your brand a known industry name with the accompanying big numbers in revenue, what’s next?
 In many cases, founders consider the next phase of their lives.

-When business owners get in touch with us wanting to exit their business, there could often be a few ways to achieve it.
+Business owners get in touch with us when they consider exiting their business, and there could often be a few ways to achieve it.
 Selling could be one option, but we always look at the wider circumstances, like company profitability, market conditions and personal goals to recommend possible courses of action.

 No matter what informs the decisions, you should develop a plan to effect your business exit strategy.

 In this article, we will be discussing what a business strategy is and how to decide which plan is best for you.
 This is based on the framework we use when consulting with business owners who are looking for an exit strategy that works for them.
 Here, you’ll learn the different factors that could affect your exit from the company and how you can make a decision that will work for you.

 What is a business exit strategy, and why does it matter?